cedardevs/onestop/docs/operator/deployment/v2/onestop/application-configuration.md

 </Location>
 ```

-Note that the Metadata API application has other endpoints, e.g. for uploading metadata and triggering indexing,
+**Note:** The Metadata API application has other endpoints, e.g. for uploading metadata and triggering indexing,
 but that these endpoints are potentially destructive and should likely not be exposed to the public.